simsong/bulk_extractor/doc/announce_1.5.md

 We have further improved overreporting problems:

-* scan_base16 is now disabled by default (the hex values were not useful)
+* scan_base16 is now disabled by default (the hex values were not useful).

 * min_phone_digits is changed from 6 to 7, so that 6-digit phone numbers will no longer be reported.